ToniWonKanobi/theoveranalyzed.net/posts/2015/8/25/practical-typography.md

 <hr class="small" />

+I'm bound to spend more time with Butterick's Practical Typography.
+There's just so much to digest.
 What is reassuring to me is that I had already been practicing a lot of his suggestions.
-I'm sure to spend more time with Butterick's Practical Typography.
-There's just so much to digest.
-This will no doubt prove a valuable resource for me in the future.
+That said, I'm sure this will prove a valuable resource for me in the future.

 [^but]: But still not perfect.
 Keep reading.
 [^int]: Butterick: "The em dash (---) is typ­i­cally about as wide as a cap­i­tal H. The en dash (--) is about half as wide."